Advancing Tomorrow’s Leaders in Academics and STEM

 In the past, employers hired based on an applicant’s knowledge to contribute.
 However, all of that changed in January of 2007 when Steve Jobs introduced the first cell phone equipped with an internet browser and its now famous Siri interface.
 Since then, massive amounts of information are now available at our fingertips, and the term “skilled worker” has changed forever.
 With the rise of machine learning, artificial intelligence and 5G, an increasing share of jobs will require a background in science, technology, engineering or math (STEM), and those with strong experience will find themselves at the center of our new economy.
 According to the US Department of Labor, STEM trained workers will be required to fill at least 20% of all new jobs over the next 10 years.
 Tomorrow’s STEM worker must be fluent with next generation technology, possess 21st century soft skills, and be capable to think critically in order to access and process vast amounts of real-time information.

-To meet this challenge, I Will Mentor Foundation must rapidly adapt our learning environments to ensure we equip our students with the skills they need to meet this new demand for STEM careers.
+To meet this challenge, I Will Mentorship Foundation must rapidly adapt our learning environments to ensure we equip our students with the skills they need to meet this new demand for STEM careers.

 Heavy change for schools adapting to new standards